Spacechild1/vstplugin/README.md

 Apple M1 (ARM):

+By default, the minimum macOS deployment target is OSX 10.9.
+You may choose a *higher* version by setting the `CMAKE_OSX_DEPLOYMENT_TARGET` CMake variable.
 You can build a 64-bit Intel host application (for running existing Intel plugins) by setting `BUILD_HOST_AMD64` to `ON`.